craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 # GRADE THREE PARTY PACKAGE
 	> MULTIPLIED FOR A PARTY OF SIX, AS REQUESTED
 ## PERSONAL PROTECTION EQUIPMENT
+### GENERIC
 	- SIX (6) DARK STEEL DAGGERS
 		- This dagger is simple, and sharp.
 The blade, guard, and pommel are made of a dark gray metal.
-The grip is
+The grip is a material unlike any metal or leather you have felt before - it is *perfectly* smooth.
+		- Mechanically, this is a **+2 dagger**.
+	- SIX (6) COPPERHAMMER ADJUSTABLE PROTECTIVE VESTS
+		- This vest is made of a thin bronze scale-mail.
+While the "adjustable" in it's name seems misleading, the largest among you and the smallest find this vest comfortably conforms to you and your form.
+		- Mechanically, this is a +2
+	- SIX (6) EVERLIGHT CANDLES
+	- SIX (6)

 ```